AlexandriaChemistry/SaptACT/README.md

 ```
 and so on.
 You also need to make sure that either the monomers are in the xyz/monomers directory
 (in correct xyz format), or you prepare user structures of dimers that you put in the "user" directory.
+In that case the filenames should correspond to monomer1#monomer2xxx.pdb where xxx is a number.

 Then, you can run the script
 ```